The Death of Ferro Lad: Plot

 Mano launches a failed attempt to form an alliance with the Emerald Empress.
-She unsuccessfully tries to convince Superboy to help her conquer her home planet, even after using the kryptonite as a means of persuasion.
+She unsuccessfully tries to convince Superboy to help her conquer her home planet, even after using kryptonite as a means of persuasion.
 Soon after, Tharok reveals his plan to destroy the Sun-Eater: Tharok will temporarily increase the powers of all the heroes and villains.
 Sun Boy will use his solar powers in open space to lure the cloud away from Sol.
-The Persuader will use his Atomic Axe to divide the Sun-Eater into eight smaller sections, and the others will destroy the individual pieces.
+Persuader will use his Atomic Axe to divide the Sun-Eater into eight smaller sections, and the others will destroy the individual pieces.
 Later, the five villains meet in secret and band together as a formal group, bent on conquering the galaxy.

 When the plan is implemented, seven of the heroes and villains manage to weaken the Sun-Eater, but fail to completely destroy it.
 Even Superboy fails when the Sun-Eater blasts him with red solar radiation.
 Ferro Lad tries to reach and destroy the cloud's core, but is rebuffed by an energy blast.
-The Sun-Eater reforms, prompting Tharok to construct an Absorbatron bomb, which can destroy the cloud if detonated at its core.
-Since Tharok had no time to build a propulsion device, one of them must carry the bomb to the core and detonate it manually, killing themself in the process.
+The Sun-Eater reforms, prompting Tharok to construct an Absorbatron bomb, which can destroy the Sun-Eater if detonated at its core.
+Since Tharok had no time to build a propulsion device, one of them must carry the bomb to the core and detonate it manually, sacrificing themselves in the process.
 Superboy is about to take the bomb, citing he has the best chance to survive, but he is still weak from the red sun rays.
-Ferro Lad opts to do so instead, destroying both the Sun-Eater and himself.
+Ferro Lad opts to do so instead, destroying the Sun-Eater and himself.

 The Legionnaires offer full pardons to the members of the Fatal Five, but they attack and quickly overcome the heroes.
 Tharok commands Validus to destroy them, but he refuses and turns on the villains.
-When Validus' mental lightning strikes the Persuader's Atomic Axe, the Fatal Five disappears.
+When Validus' mental lightning strikes Persuader's Atomic Axe, the Fatal Five disappears.
 Later, the other Legionnaires return from their distant mission.
 Unable to recover Ferro Lad's remains, the team sends a missile in memoriam to him to the cemetery planet Shanghalla.
 The Legionnaires promise to never forget his sacrifice.

 Final Night

-In post-Zero Hour continuity, a faction of the Legion is stranded in the 20th century, and the Sun-Eater approaches Earth in that era.
-Andrew Nolan is among the Earth heroes native to that era.
-He attempts a suicide mission to destroy the Sun-Eater, but is saved by Parallax (Hal Jordan).
-Later, he joins the Legion as Ferro, and accompanies them when they discover a way to return to their own time.
+Ferro Lad is reintroduced in post-Zero Hour continuity under the name Ferro.
+Originating from the 20th century, he works with the Legion of Super-Heroes, who were stranded in the past, to combat the Sun-Eater.
+Ferro attempts a suicide mission to destroy the Sun-Eater, but is saved by Parallax.